jpmcWorkers/jpmcWorkers.github.io/docs/enlist.md

 ## Chat Group:

 You'll need to [have a Discord account](https://discord.com/) to join the JWA server.
+It can even be a spare account for better anonymity, if you prefer!
-It is a flexible, customizable, and robust platform in which we have established a secure vetting process.
+Discord is a flexible, customizable, and robust platform in which we have established a secure vetting process.
 Versions exist for PC, browser, Android, and iPhone/iPad.
-Request an invitation to the server by using the methods found on [our contact page](https://jpmcworkers.com/contact).
+Request an invitation to the server by asking a friend who is already in it, or by using the methods found on [our contact page](https://jpmcworkers.com/contact).

 As we grow, concerns for trust and safety grow with us.
 Therefore, to gain access to the main organizing group,